 The Government Finance Officers Association recommends that cities maintain an unrestricted fund balance equal to two months' expenditures, or 16.7 percent.
 Such reserves allow the City to fund temporary revenue shortfalls and to respond to emergencies or other unbudgeted needs without being forced to reduce service levels or raise taxes and fees.
-The City Council has adopted this standard as a goal; however, the budgeted reserves for FY 2019 are only 8.0 percent and these will likely be reduced as a result of the negotiations with the police and fire unions.
+The City Council has adopted this standard as a goal; however, the budgeted reserves for FY 2019 are only 8.0 percent.
 The City has needed to tap some of its reserves each year to balance the budget but is working toward balancing revenues and expenditures and plans to increase the City's reserves by 0.5 percent per year.
 By way of comparison, the City of Ormond Beach has a 15-percent reserve, and Tarpon Springs has a 20-percent reserve.

 The City's experience with seawall damages caused by Hurricane Irma is cautionary.
-Federal Emergency Management Agency (FEMA) is expected to compensate the City for 90 percent of the \$36.8 million in repair costs incurred in FY 2018 and 2019.
+Federal Emergency Management Agency (FEMA) is expected to compensate the City for 87.5 percent of the \$36.8 million in repair and hazard mitigation costs, if permitted, incurred in FY 2018 and 2019.
 The City secured a line of credit to finance the seawall repairs rather than waiting for FEMA funding or charging property owners for the full cost through the Canal Maintenance Districts.
-However, no compensation from FEMA has yet been approved or paid.
+However, no compensation from FEMA has yet been paid.
 Without adequate reserves and a good credit rating, the City would be hampered in its ability to respond to a similar disaster in the future.

 The City's constrained budget, particularly during the Great Recession, did not allow for routine maintenance and repairs to City facilities and infrastructure.
 As a result, the City has spent several years catching up.
 It still faces a backlog in its capital improvement program.
-The capital improvement projects identified as priorities for the next five years42 include more than \$15.6 million in unfunded projects, including Historic District infrastructure, improvements to Veterans Park and Harborwalk, Complete Street improvements to US 17, Royal Poinciana, and replacements for park wooden pathways and pier pilings.
+The capital improvement projects identified as priorities for the next five years include more than \$15.6 million in unfunded projects, including Historic District infrastructure, improvements to Veterans Park and Harborwalk, Complete Street improvements to US 17, Royal Poinciana, and replacements for park wooden pathways and pier pilings.
 Also unfunded are any unforeseen repairs required by future storm activity or other emergencies.